 The system remains flexible so that anyone involved in working on tasks can reassign them to others if appropriate.
 Each user’s dashboard provides the ongoing status of all Reviews with open tasks providing a clear picture to everyone on the team of where any work is required.

 What makes ReviewStudio’s task management functionality so much more effective than other generic project management tools is that it lets you view and track all the potentially hundreds of large and small changes directly on content and in context.
-This provides everyone on the team – from creatives to account teams – a clear and current picture of where things stand, ensuring that even in these unprecedented times, delivering your projects can remain a positive and engaging experience for all your teams and clients.
+This provides everyone on the team – from creatives to account teams – a clear and current picture of where things stand, ensuring that even in these unprecedented times, where remote work is a must, delivering your projects can remain a positive and engaging experience for all your teams and clients.